 | Top 10%: $69,708 | $91,898 | +$22,190 |

 Drop rates 25% on Clickity Clack (e.g., $22 instead of $30), owners save 27%, and walker availability fills up fast.
-The same price point that was "tight" on Rover becomes "affordable" on Clickity Clack.
+The same price point that was "tight" on the dominant platform becomes "affordable" on Clickity Clack.

 Most walkers pick a middle path: small price drop, big volume bump, bigger paycheck, grateful owners.

-Math assumes Rover's published 20% walker service fee + 11% owner booking fee = 31% combined platform friction.
-Clickity Clack friction = 1% platform + Stripe processing โ 4.5%.
+Get your walker link →Math assumes the dominant platform's published 20% walker service fee + 11% owner booking fee = 31% combined platform friction.
+Clickity Clack friction = 1% platform + Stripe processing ≈ 4.5%.
 Earnings baselines from Glassdoor and ZipRecruiter.

-On Clickity Clack, your walker only needs to charge $22 to take home the same $20.70.
+On Clickity Clack, the same walker only needs to charge $22 to take home that same $20.70.
 You save $8 per walk.
 They earn the same.
-Rover gets nothing.
+The dominant marketplace gets nothing.